INL/BlackLab/core/src/site/markdown/faq.md

 What do I do if BlackLab (Server) is slow and uses 100% CPU?
 ------------------------------------------------------------
 Usually this is memory-related.
 Make sure the JVM has enough heap space.
 If heap memory is low and/or fragmented, the JVM garbage collector might start taking 100% CPU moving objects in order to recover enough free space, slowing things down to a crawl.
-See [http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/ here].
+See [here](http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/).

 Future plans
 ------------